Alexander Osminin

 Alexander Petrovich Osminin (Александр Петрович Осминин; born November 19, 1981) is a Russian classical pianist who gives concerts throughout the world.

 Biography

 Alexander Osminin was born in Moscow.
-From 1988 till 1997, he studied at the music school, but his interest in music and his musical ability became evident in 1986, at the age of five.
-His first teacher was I. V. Antypko.
-He graduated from the music school in 1997.
+He began studying music in 1988 and attended a music school, where his first teacher was I. V. Antypko.
+He completed his studies there in 1997.

-From 1997 till 2000, he studied at the Academic Music College (Tchaikovsky Academic Music College at the Moscow State Conservatory).

-In 2005, Osminin graduated from the Moscow Conservatory, where he studied in the class of the eminent pianist Eliso Virsaladze, and he continued his education as a postgraduate student (2008) at the same Conservatory.
+From 1997 to 2000, Osminin studied at the Academic Music College.
+He later attended the Moscow Conservatory, studying under Eliso Virsaladze.
+He graduated in 2005 and continued his studies as a postgraduate student, completing the program in 2008.

 Repertoire

 His repertoire ranges from the earliest keyboard masters to contemporary composers: from Domenico Scarlatti and J.S.
 Bach to Stravinsky and Hindemith.

 Central to his repertoire are the works of Mozart, Beethoven, Chopin, Schubert, Schumann, Brahms, Liszt, Mussorgsky, Tchaikovsky, Prokofiev and Rachmaninoff.

 Recitals and activities

 He gives concerts throughout the world: in 2009 a tour of nine Italy's cities, consisting of more than ten performances.
 Some of the places he also has performed are United States, Japan, France, Austria, Sweden, Norway, Germany, Switzerland, Portugal, Romania and many towns of Russia: Moscow, Saint-Petersburg, Krasnoyarsk, Perm, Tolyatti, Irkutsk, Arkhangelsk, Murmansk, just to name a few.

 However, as Osminin once put it, "Out of all the foreign tours the most significant to me are my concerts at the Salle Cortot in Paris (2008, Recitals in Salle Cortot, Paris, France) and also a solo concert in one of the Gasteig Halls in Munich."

 There have also been tours to the former countries of the Soviet Union – Ukraine, Georgia, Azerbaijan and Kazakhstan.